This post may contain affiliate links for your convenience, which means I will be compensated if you make a purchase after clicking on my links.

 brown dog eating a bowl of food with Native Pet pumpkin powder can next to it

-How much pumpkin to give a dog
+How much pumpkin is safe for a dog to eat?

 Add 1 to 4 tablespoons of pumpkin with your dog’s food to help with diarrhea.
 As with anything, too much of a good thing can turn bad.
-I recommend slowly adding pumpkin to your dog’s diet, 1 to 2 tablespoons a day.
-Then gradually increase depending on the size of your dog.

 Dogs and pumpkin seeds